-This year the Logbook will only be a hand written log of the Phoenix Challenge, beginning on Thursday and the final entry will be the Patrol Chef starting dinner on Saturday night.
+This year the Logbook will only be a hand-written log of the Phoenix Challenge, beginning on Thursday and the final entry will be the Patrol Chef starting dinner on Saturday night.

-7.1.
+8.1.
 Logbook General Usage

-The Patrol's Log for the duration of the Phoenix Competition will be the traditional hand written log.
+The Patrol's Log for the duration of the Phoenix Competition will be the traditional hand-written log.
 Logbooks will be provided to each Patrol on Thursday and there will be no additional paper provided.
+Additional/loose pages may not be added or stuck into the provided logbook.
 When completing a written log book, the following information should be included before any daily account:

 - 1. Title Section (perhaps a rough colored sketch of a troop badge) - 2.
 A Profile of each Patrol member (Name/Rank in Patrol/Rank in Troop/No. of Phoenix's etc.) - 3.
 Daily Menu (Thursday Dinner Sunday Lunch). - 4.
-Offer any details of Adventure Skills/Crean Award/Special Interest badges being worked on (i.e. If a base is centred on Pioneering or First Aid, then a badge may have been attained).
+Incorporate the theme of the event throughout the log.